Norwich Puppet Man: Puppets

-While the provenance of the first six puppets is unknown, “Basil” and “Suzy” were donated in June 2007 by the owners of “Langley's”, a Norwich toy shop located in Royal Arcade on Gentleman's Walk.
-Commenting on the puppets, Perry said about the gifts: "Some people don’t like my singing.
+A fox and squirrel puppet were donated in June 2007 by the owners of Langley's, a toy shop located in Royal Arcade on Gentleman's Walk.
+Commenting on the puppets, Perry said about the gifts: "Some people don't like my singing.
 I was pleased to get the new puppets.
-I’ve named the fox Basil and the squirrel is his girlfriend Suzy.
+I've named the fox Basil and the squirrel is his girlfriend Suzy.
 Basil likes to dance to the Beatles and Suzy sometimes makes an appearance.
-Basil was a relation to Basil Brush and now he’s been made to work on the street he’s not happy about it."
+Basil was a relation to Basil Brush and now he's been made to work on the street he's not happy about it."

 Public perception

 Over the years, the Norwich Puppet Man has built up a cult following.
-As a local original, he has even appeared in a series of postcards of Norfolk, claiming to capture unappreciated parts of the county.
+He has appeared in a series of postcards of Norfolk, claiming to capture unappreciated parts of the county.
 A group set up in his honour on the social network website Facebook gained more than 4,000 members, and tens of thousands of viewers have watched clips of him that were posted on the video website YouTube.